Oriented embedding functors of tori as homogeneous spaces: Generalities on homogeneous spaces

-Let $\uG$ be a fppf $S$-sheaf in groups.
+Let $\uG$ be a fppf $S$-sheaf of groups.
 Let $\uX$ be a fppf $S$-sheaf equipped with a left action of $\uG$.
 We say that $\uX$ is homogeneous (resp.\, principal homogeneous) under $\uG$ if the map $\uX \to \bullet$ is an epimorphism of fppf $S$-sheaves and if the action map $\uG \times_S \uX \to \uX \times_S \uX$, $(g,x) \to (x,g.x)$ is an epimorphism (resp.\ an isomorphism) of fppf $S$-sheaves.
 Similarly we have the notion of right homogeneous (resp.\, principal homogeneous) spaces.
+We denote by $H^1_{right}(S,\uG)$ the isomorphism classes of principal homogeneous spaces under right $G$-action (\cite[III 2.4.2]{Gir}).

 Let $\uE$ be a right principal homogeneous $\uG$-space and denote by $\uG'$ the twist of $\uG$ by $\uE$ through inner automorphisms.
 Then twisting by $\uE$ gives rise to an equivalence of categories between the category of left homogeneous $\uG$--spaces and that of left homogeneous $\uG'$--spaces.